 The Dining Room at The Goring, Belgravia

-What: On Christmas Eve Michelin-starred restaurant The Dining Room at The Goring will be offering an exquisite tasting menu for hotel guests and external visitors alike.
-Take refuge from the winter weather and indulge in a six-course feast with dishes including hand-dived scallops, Jerusalem artichokes and black truffle; and Hereford beef fillet, short rib and roasted cauliflower.
-A separate vegetarian menu is also available on request.
+What: On Christmas Eve Michelin-starred restaurant The Dining Room at The Goring last year offered an exquisite tasting menu for hotel guests and external visitors alike and we look forward to seeing it has up its sleev for 2020.
+It's the perfect spot to take refuge from the winter weather and indulge in a feast with last year's dishes including hand-dived scallops, Jerusalem artichokes and black truffle; and Hereford beef fillet, short rib and roasted cauliflower.

 Where: 190 Queen's Gate, SW7 5EX